Crab Game: DDoS attacks

 On 2 November 2021, xQc, a Twitch streamer, experienced a DDoS attack while playing Crab Game, causing him to lose his internet connection.
 Other Twitch streamers also experienced DDoS attacks, such as Sodapoppin and Nick Polom.
 Developer Dani confirmed the issues were caused by the old Steam networking code the game was using, which made the IP addresses of players public; he urged players to not join any public lobbies to prevent any further DDoS attacks.
 The issue has since been fixed.

 Reception

 Crab Game was well-received upon its initial release, reaching an all-time peak of 283,315 players on Steam and over 211,000 viewers on Twitch.
 The game also quickly gained exposure on YouTube.
 In early 2023, the game experienced another peak in players after a group of VTubers played the game in a collaboration, reaching up to around 42,000 concurrent players.

-The game was nominated for the "Better With Friends" category of the 2021 Steam Awards, but lost to It Takes Two.
+It was nominated for the "Better With Friends" category of the 2021 Steam Awards, but lost to It Takes Two.